fanchao98/DeepMill/README.md

 tensorboard --logdir .\DeepMill\projects\logs
 ```

-A checkpoint of our model is provided in `pretrained/00840.solver.zip`.
+A checkpoint of our model is provided in `pretrained/00840solver.zip`.
+Note that if you haven't installed Git LFS, please download `00840solver.zip` separately by clicking on it in GitHub.

 ## 4. Test